Health Informatics FAQs

 - Health Information Technology Minor: introduces students to the utilization of health information management in the delivery of health care.

 No. In fact, most of our students do not have formal IT training.
 If you don't know much about IT, you will need to work harder in the classroom to acquire the needed background.
-As long as you are good in analytical and abstract thinking and like technology in general, you should be able to successfully attend classes.
+Students applying to graduate programs without IT and math background may be asked to complete a preparation course that reviews college level IT, math, and informatics concepts.
+As long as you are good in analytical and abstract thinking and like technology in general, you should be able to successfully complete the preparation course and attend classes.

 If you do not like IT and do not intend to work hard to learn these skills, the Department of Health Administration and Policy offers other avenues for careers in health care.